 As Singapore’s public education is instructed mainly in English, certified teachers in all subjects may qualify to teach in Singapore.
 Teachers interested in teaching at public schools require the approval of the Ministry of Education.
 There are an ever-growing number of opportunities for ESL teachers across all age groups with schools and private language colleges.
 International schools also offer many opportunities for teachers from around the world, as expats make up a large percentage of Singapore’s urban population.

 Teaching salary and benefits in Singapore

-Depending on your qualfiications, salary can vary greatly based on experience and qualifications.
-At minimum, benefits packages typically include a relocation allowance and airfare.
-Many international schools may include accommodation, health care and provision for dependents.
+Depending on your qualifications, salary can vary greatly based on experience and qualifications.
+At a minimum, benefits packages typically include a relocation allowance and airfare.
+Many international schools may include accommodation, health care, and provision for dependents.

 Teaching in Singapore – Hiring

 Applications for many schools and language institutions are accepted year-round.
 The academic year begins in January, and following that, schools take a month-long holiday in June, plus a six-week holiday at the end of each year.
 ESL programs for both children and adults may start and end at any time throughout the year.

 Qualifications needed to teach in Singapore

 For the majority of teaching positions in Singapore, a Bachelor’s degree is essential.
 For roles in public and international schools, a degree in Education or your subject area is strongly preferred.
 For ESL positions, a Bachelor’s degree and a TEFL certification are usually required.

 Visas to teach in Singapore

 Generally, your employer will apply for your Employment Pass or Work Permit on your behalf if you have been offered a job.
 It is necessary to have secured a job offer before you can be considered for a visa that enables you to teach in Singapore.